Skip to main content

 Location: West Lafayette, Indiana

-Purdue is a moderately selective school, with an acceptance rate of 59.8% during its last admissions cycle.
-The university is known for setting students up for great success after graduation.
-Through extensive career counseling services, Purdue puts time and resources toward helping students plan their futures.
-The effectiveness of the university’s focus on careers can be seen through the fact that Purdue is ranked as the 8th best public school in the nation for after-graduation employability.
+Purdue is a moderately selective school, with an acceptance rate of 50% in its most recent admissions cycle.
+The university is known for setting students up for success after graduation—its extensive career counseling services reflect the time and resources Purdue invests in helping students plan their futures.
+Consequently, Purdue consistently ranks highly for employment outcomes.

-Of course, to utilize Purdue’s extensive career counseling services, students must first apply to the school and be admitted.
+To take advantage of Purdue’s extensive career counseling services, students must first apply to the school and gain admission.
 To apply to Purdue, prospective students should use the Common Application.
-In addition to Common App’s personal essay, the university requires that students complete the “Why Major?” and “Why Purdue?” short essays.
+In addition to the Common App’s personal essay, the university requires that students complete the “Why Major?” and “Why Purdue?” short essays.

 As you read more about the academic programs at Purdue and the university culture, you can start to generate some ideas for your supplemental essays.
 Nevertheless, be sure to check out CollegeVine’s Guide to the Purdue Essays for more guidance!